Immersion (virtual reality): Applications in the built environment

 Occupant and end-user studies are performed through immersive environments.
 Virtual immersive platforms engage future occupants in the building design process by providing a sense of presence to users with integrating pre-construction mock-ups and BIM models for the evaluation of alternative design options in the building model in a timely and cost efficient manner.
 Studies conducting human experiments have shown users perform similarly in daily office activities (object identification, reading speed and comprehension) within immersive virtual environments and benchmarked physical environments.
 In the field of lighting, virtual reality headsets have been used investigate the influence of façade patterns on the perceptual impressions and satisfaction of a simulated daylit space.
 Moreover, artificial lighting studies have implemented immersive virtual environments to evaluate end-users lighting preferences of simulated virtual scenes with the controlling of the blinds and artificial lights in the virtual environment.

 For structural engineering and analysis, immersive environments enable the user to focus on structural investigations without getting too distracted to operate and navigate the simulation tool.
 Virtual and augmented reality applications have been designed for finite element analysis of shell structures.
 Using stylus and data gloves as input devices, the user can create, modify mesh, and specify boundary conditions.
 For a simple geometry, real-time color-coded results are obtained by changing loads on the model.
 Studies have used artificial neural networks (ANN) or approximation methods to achieve real-time interaction for the complex geometry, and to simulate its impact via haptic gloves.
 Large scale structures and bridge simulation have also been achieved in immersive virtual environments.
 The user can move the loads acting on the bridge, and finite element analysis results are updated immediately using an approximate module.

 Detrimental effects

-Simulation sickness, or simulator sickness, is a condition where a person exhibits symptoms similar to motion sickness caused by playing computer/simulation/video games (Oculus Rift is working to solve simulator sickness).
+Simulation sickness, or simulator sickness, is a condition where a person exhibits symptoms similar to motion sickness caused by playing simulation games.

 Motion sickness due to virtual reality is very similar to simulation sickness and motion sickness due to films.
 In virtual reality, however, the effect is made more acute as all external reference points are blocked from vision, the simulated images are three-dimensional and in some cases stereo sound that may also give a sense of motion.
 Studies have shown that exposure to rotational motions in a virtual environment can cause significant increases in nausea and other symptoms of motion sickness.

 Other behavioural changes such as stress, addiction, isolation and mood changes are also discussed to be side-effects caused by immersive virtual reality.